 That very same summer of 1971 we visited Sweden and John got to know some of my country, my family and quite a few of my friends.

 It started out by my driving my little secondhand Renault 4L alone through Belgium and Germany.
-I made a break in Köln (Cologne), and the next day i drove on to Wilhelmshaven where my old buddy from Lund, Albrecht Eiselt and wife Angela with children were waiting for me.
+I made a break in Köln (Cologne), and the next day i drove on to Wilhelmshaven where my old buddy from Lund, Albrecht Eiselt and wife Angela, were waiting for me with their children.

 I knew Angela too, slightly, from the stop on the bus tour around Europe in 1966.
 Tthey were both waiting for me when our bus stopped in Köln, coming from Paris.
-After two days with Albrecht and Angela, I went on to Lübeck and Travemünde, where I took the ferry to Trelleborg.
+Now, after two days with Albrecht and Angela, I went on to Lübeck and Travemünde, where I took the ferry to Trelleborg.

 We made a tour of the southwest, stopping at Torup slott (château) dating from the 16th century.
 It is located in what is call Bokskogen (the beach forest) and I remember well how, during the war, we would ride our bikes to Bokskogen, along with a hoard of other Sunday bikers.
 During the war we did not have a car because of the gasoline rationing.
 Mother sold her car when we would have needed an aggregate for burning coal to make producer gas.
 If, however, you needed a car for professional use, you got a license to run your car with gasoline.
 But for us it was bicycles.